Hall of Fame

 AL MVP Awards1

-Ruth led the Yankees to seven American League pennants and four World Series championships during his 15 seasons in New York (1920–1934).
-He was the centerpiece of the legendary 1927 "Murderers' Row" lineup, widely considered the greatest baseball team ever assembled, where he hit 60 home runs -- a record that stood for 34 years.
+Ruth led the Yankees to seven American League pennants and four World Series championships during his 15 seasons in New York (1920--1934).
+He was the centerpiece of the legendary 1927 "Murderers' Row" lineup, widely considered the greatest baseball team ever assembled, where he hit 60 home runs -- a record that stood for 34 years until Roger Maris broke it in 1961.

 Every big leaguer and his wife should teach their children to pray: 'God bless Mommy, God bless Daddy, and God bless Babe Ruth.'